Sufficient conditions for additivity of the zero-error classical capacity of quantum channels: Introduction

+A channel capacity is said to be \emph{additive} if the capacity of two combined channels equals the sum of their individual capacities.
+While computing zero-error capacities is generally an NP-hard problem~\cite{BS07}, additivity provides a critical simplification for evaluating joint channel performance.
+However, zero-error capacities are famously non-additive, in general, for both classical and quantum channels~\cite{Shan56, CCH11}.
+Although non-additivity can be viewed as an advantage implying that a joint channel can transmit more information than the sum of its parts, it also renders the capacity of combined channels mathematically intractable.
+Consequently, identifying the conditions under which additivity occurs is not only theoretically significant but also necessary for practical capacity estimation.
+Despite its importance, the specific circumstances that trigger additivity remain poorly understood.

-One efficient way to study the zero-error channel capacity is to investigate the noncommutative graph induced from a channel.
-Fundamental zero-error channel capacities, such as classical, private, and quantum capacities, can be formulated in terms of the noncommutative graphs.
-Specifically, the one-shot zero-error classical capacity of a quantum channel is the logarithmic value of the independence number of the induced noncommutative graph.
-Thus the additivity of the one-shot zero-error classical capacity of a quantum channel is equivalent to the multiplicativity of the independence number of a noncommutative graph.
+One of the most effective frameworks for addressing this problem is the study of noncommutative graphs induced by quantum channels~\cite{DSW13}.
+Fundamental zero-error capacities can be reformulated using the structural properties of these graphs.
+Specifically, the one-shot zero-error classical capacity of a quantum channel is given by the logarithmic value of the independence number of its induced noncommutative graph~\cite{DSW13}.
+Under this framework, the additivity of the one-shot capacity is equivalent to the multiplicativity of the independence number of the associated graphs.

-In this work, we first present sufficient conditions under which the independence number of noncommutative graphs is multiplicative, that is, the one-shot zero-error classical capacity of quantum channels is additive.
-In addition, the sufficient conditions valid for the asymptotic zero-error classical capacity.
-Then we consider a block form of noncommutative graphs, and provide conditions when the independence number is multiplicative.
-Moreover, we give several explicit examples of quantum channels to show the additivity of the one-shot zero-error classical capacity.
+Here we establish a rigorous theoretical framework that identifies when the independence number of noncommutative graphs exhibits multiplicativity, thereby resolving the additivity of zero-error capacities for specific classes of quantum channels.
+We first present sufficient conditions under which the independence number is multiplicative, ensuring the additivity of the one-shot zero-error classical capacity.
+These conditions are then shown to extend to the asymptotic zero-error classical capacity, providing a broader scope for our findings.
+Furthermore, we investigate the structural properties of noncommutative graphs in block form to derive specific criteria for multiplicativity within this architecture.
+This approach is based on the premise that when a noncommutative graph is decomposable, the constituent parts serve as essential building blocks for understanding certain properties of the given noncommutative graph.
+Finally, we provide explicit examples of quantum channels to demonstrate the practical application of our additivity conditions and validate the theoretical results.